Aggregate Efficiency in Games: Introduction

-\textit{-- Related literature:} The closest paper to ours is \citet{stat}, who extend \citeauthor{osborne2}'s (\citeyear{osborne2}) (action) sampling equilibrium.
-However, both papers assume agents acquire independent signals, which violates the friendship paradox in networks. \citeauthor{stat}'s (\citeyear{stat}) model is a special case of ours when signals are independent. \citet{dynamic23} extend \citet{stat} to evolutionary dynamics but maintain the independent-sampling assumption.
-In contrast, modeling correlated sampling procedures allows us to study how some data generating processes (DGPs) affect the welfare of na{\"i}ve agents, which is critical in networks \citep{voting20,corr21}.
-Correlation neglect is particularly relevant because it causes pervasive biases such as overconfidence \citep[][]{pol15}, polarization \citep{levy15}, persuasion bias \citep{dem03}, the winner’s curse \citep{rabin05}, and failures of contingent thinking \citep{cont23}. \citet[][]{info21} surveys correlation neglect in social learning.
-Moreover, since correlation neglect is a form of \textit{misspecification}, our paper is also related to the growing literature on misspecified games pioneered by \citet[][]{esponda2}.\footnote{\citet[][Section 3.3]{esponda2} introduce correlation neglect in misspecified Bayesian settings. \citet{spiegler16} uses Bayesian networks to analyze decision making under correlation neglect.} More generally, CoSESI is a member of the class of \textit{boundedly rational} solution concepts called ``sampling equilibrium,'' where agents sample signals from the equilibrium distribution. \citet{osborne1,osborne2}, \citet{stat}, \citet{sethi21}, and \citet[][]{dynamic23} interpret this as reflecting a steady state of a dynamic process in which new agents randomly sample the actions of past generations.
-We extend this dynamic interpretation to nonrandom sampling procedures in Online Appendix \hyperref[sec:dynamic]{C.I}.
+\textit{--- Related literature:} The closest paper to ours is \citet{stat}, who extend \citeauthor{osborne2}'s (\citeyear{osborne2}) (action) sampling equilibrium by introducing a general class of statistical inference procedures in games.
+However, both papers assume agents acquire independent signals. \citet{dynamic23} extend \citet{stat} to evolutionary dynamics but maintain the independent-sampling assumption.
+In contrast, modeling correlated sampling procedures allows us to study how some information structures affect the welfare of na{\"i}ve agents in a wide class of strategic environments.
+Correlation neglect is very concerning in many settings because it causes other pervasive biases such as overconfidence \citep[][]{pol15}, polarization \citep{levy15}, persuasion bias \citep{dem03}, the winner’s curse \citep{rabin05}, and failures of contingent thinking \citep{cont23}.
+Moreover, our paper is also related to the growing literature on misspecified Bayesian learning pioneered by \citet[][]{esponda2},\footnote{\citet[][p.
+1119]{esponda2} note a key difference between their framework and the sampling equilibrium framework: ``In the sampling equilibrium [...] beliefs may be incorrect due to learning from a limited sample, rather than from misspecified learning.'' } who also study some forms of correlation neglect.

+More generally, CoSESI is a member of the class of boundedly rational solution concepts called ``sampling equilibrium,'' where agents sample signals from the equilibrium distribution. \citet{osborne1,osborne2}, \citet{stat}, \citet{sethi21}, and \citet[][]{dynamic23} interpret this as reflecting a steady state of a dynamic process in which new agents randomly sample the actions of past generations.
+We extend this dynamic interpretation to correlated sampling procedures in Online Appendix \hyperref[app:learning]{A.III}.